Albion Correctional Facility

-Albion Correctional Facility is a medium security women's prison in Town of Albion, Orleans County, New York, United States, that is operated by the New York State Department of Correctional Services.
+Albion Correctional Facility is a medium security prison for women in the Town of Albion, Orleans County, New York, United States, that is operated by the New York State Department of Correctional Services.
 The site was founded in 1894 as the Western House of Refuge for Women, then later the Albion State Training School.
 The prison is just outside the village of Albion.